Everest Gokyo Valley TrekEverest Gokyo Valley Trek

 The trekking trail from Lukla through Gokyo to Everest Base Camp is well-established and generally in good condition, but it does traverse rugged mountain terrain.
 Here’s what to expect regarding trail conditions:

 Steep Sections: There are a few notably steep parts.
-The ascent to Namche Bazaar is one after crossing the Hillary Bridge, you have a sustained uphill through forest that can take 2 hours; it’s a lung-buster, but you can take it slow.
+The ascent to Namche Bazaar is one after crossing the Hillary Bridge; you have a sustained uphill through forest that can take 2 hours; it’s a lung-buster, but you can take it slow.
 Another big climb is from Phortse Tenga to Dole – a series of switchbacks through the woods.
 Approaching Gokyo, there’s a steep push from the second lake to the third lake (Gokyo village).
-And of course, the climb up Gokyo Ri and Kala Patthar themselves – those are steep zigzagging footpaths up grassy/rocky slopes.
-None of these sections requires anything more than determination and rest stops.
-Trekking poles are very useful on the downhills (like descending Cho La or coming down from Gokyo Ri) to save your knees and improve balance.

 Distances: The entire loop Lukla–Gokyo–EBC–Lukla is roughly 120–130 km (75–80 miles).
 It’s spread over many days, but it’s good to understand you’ll be walking a substantial distance.
-However, because you break it up and have acclimatization days, your body adapts, and it feels very achievable.
+However, because you break it up and have acclimatisation days, your body adapts, and it feels very achievable.

 In essence, the trail does not require any technical mountaineering skills, but it does require sure-footedness and reasonable fitness.
 Thousands of people of varying ages complete it.
-The key is to tread carefully on uneven terrain and be aware of your surroundings (like don’t get too engrossed in taking photos while walking near a drop – stop, then snap the picture).
+The key is to tread carefully on uneven terrain and be aware of your surroundings (like don’t get too engrossed in taking photos while walking near a drop-off – stop, then snap the picture).
 Mountain Eco Trails’ guides are very familiar with the path, and they’ll caution you about any tricky sections each day during the briefing.
 With proper care, the journey is safe and wonderfully scenic at every step.

 Altitude Sickness

 Altitude sickness is a serious concern on this trek since we go above 5,000 m.
-Our itinerary is designed to minimize risks (with rest days in Namche and Gokyo).
+Our itinerary is designed to minimise risks (with rest days in Namche and Gokyo).
 Even so, it’s important to know symptoms: headache, nausea, loss of appetite, trouble sleeping are early signs of AMS.
 Our guides are trained to detect and respond to these.
 We advise: ascend slowly, stay hydrated, avoid alcohol, and don’t ascend with symptoms.
 If you show moderate AMS signs, we may have you rest or descend until you recover.
-We carry Diamox (and you can too), which can help acclimatization.
+We carry Diamox (and you can too), which can help acclimatisation.
 In the rare event of severe AMS, HAPE, or HACE, we will evacuate you to a lower altitude or call a helicopter rescue immediately.
 Your safety comes first.
-The good news: By following our plan, most trekkers acclimatize well and can complete the journey safely.
+The good news: By following our plan, most trekkers acclimatise well and can complete the journey safely.

 Trekking crew member from Mountain Eco Trails (guide and porter)